I was both mentally and emotionally supported by my RISE case manager that facilitated my recovery journey.

 Never give up hope because there’s always light at the end of the tunnel

-My name is Joe Rinella, I just wanted to thank Michelle and Madison for placing me at the Craigh Leigh House.
+My name is Joe Rinella, I just wanted to thank Michele and Madison for placing me at the Craigh Leigh House.
 Not only are the clients very nice, but the people there treat me like my own family and my family relationships have improved since I have moved there.
-Thank you very much Michelle and Madison for making this experience a positive one.
+Thank you very much Michele and Madison for making this experience a positive one.

 Before living in the Craigh Leigh house, I used to live with my family.
 When I wanted to be more independent and improve my relationship with my family, Michele helped me move into one of the Madison houses.
 Now I am so happy to be living there, and working as a team with the others there to do chores and we also respect one another.